 Step 5 – Get the Agreement in Writing

 Once you and the employee agree on all the terms for their severance package, get the agreement in writing.
-Follow through with the promises you make and acquire the employee’s signature.
+Follow through on your promises and acquire the employee’s signature.

 How to Write a Severance Agreement